seanking/async-await/README.md

 # Promises in ES2015/ES6

 Over the years developers have used multiple libraries to introduce support for promises into their projects.
 Each library came with different APIs that made it hard for developers to transition their projects to a different promise library.
-[ES2015 language specification](http://www.ecma-international.org/ecma-262/6.0/) has introduced Promises as a first-class feature, thereby defining a standard API and eliminating the need for external dependencies.
+The [ES2015 language specification](http://www.ecma-international.org/ecma-262/6.0/) has introduced Promises as a first-class feature, thereby defining a standard API and eliminating the need for external dependencies.

 ## Callbacks
 Most JavaScript developers have experienced the [pyramid of doom](http://callbackhell.com) with callbacks.
-Having nested callbacks that are a side effect of the previous callback can be hard to read, write, and test.
+Each callback having a side effect and calling the next callback can make the source code hard to read, write, and test.

 The following example is designed to show the complexity involved with callbacks.
 The _generateGreeting_ method uses [_window.setTimeout_](http://www.w3schools.com/js/js_timing.asp) to create an asynchronous operation.
 The method takes a _name_, _callback_, and an optional _delay_.
 In the case that an invalid _delay_ was passed to _generateGreeting_, an Error will be passed to the callback.
 Otherwise, a greeting will be generated using the _name_ parameter and passed to the callback.